Hello, how can we help you?

 On the right side of the screen, we also find the buttons that allow for editing data () and deleting () a relationship.

-Once the relationship is saved, only its Name and the configuration for displaying it on the list of records can be changed.
+Once the relationship is saved, only its name and the configuration for displaying it in the list of records can be changed.

 Revision